edgeandnode/hardhat-secure-accounts/README.md

 This plugin provides a secure way of storing private keys to use with [Hardhat](https://hardhat.org/).
 The keys are encrypted using a user-provided password and stored using [keystore](https://julien-maffre.medium.com/what-is-an-ethereum-keystore-file-86c8c5917b97).
 The plugin also provides several ways of unlocking and using the accounts to sign transactions and messages.

-__⚠️ Disclaimer ⚠️__: Exercise caution when using this plugin!
-For any serious production work you should use more reliable and safe ways of securing your keys/contracts such as hardware wallets, multisigs, ownable contracts, etc.

 **Why**

 A few reasons why you might want to use this plugin: